ckenkel/tag-based_RNAseq/README.md

 - mapping against reference transcriptome;
 - deriving gene counts.

+Note that job submission scripts will need to be modified to suit the scheduler in use on your HPC.

 If not already available on your HPC system, you will need to also install the following softwares:
 - fastx_toolkit http://hannonlab.cshl.edu/fastx_toolkit/
 - BBMap https://sourceforge.net/projects/bbmap/